-Back in September, Adam surprised me with a holiday to Crete in Greece for my 21st.
-Just as I thought the holiday had come to an end as we drove home from Manchester Airport on Friday the 20th, Adam surprised me again with a night at the Holdsworth House Hotel, just on the suburban fringe of Halifax, West Yorkshire.
+Back in September, I was surprised with a holiday to Crete in Greece for my 21st.
+Just as I thought the holiday had come to an end as we drove home from Manchester Airport on Friday the 20th, I was surprised again with a night at the Holdsworth House Hotel, just on the suburban fringe of Halifax, West Yorkshire.

 Holdsworth House Hotel, is a historic Jacobean manor, and four-star hotel set within the stunning, secluded grounds and gardens. .
 It has been independently owned since 1633.
 One little fun fact about the hotel is that it is hotel that appeared in the TV series, the Last Tango in Halifax, Jamie Oliver visited to film for his book and Channel 4 series ‘Jamie’s Great Britain’ back in 2011, and the Beatles also stayed here in 1964, how amazing is that!

 On arrival at the hotel, we were greeted with a glass of wine and showed straight to our room.
 The room Adam chose was one of the suites; the Longfield Suite, which was split-level with a lounge area and the bathroom on the bottom floor, and a double half-tester bed and dressing table on the second floor; with a TV on each floor too.
 The room was gorgeous, with that traditional cottage feel, which is my favourite.
 I also loved the little skylight, which you could hear the patter of rain drops on throughout the night and then the sunlight beamed through in morning.
 There was also a print of a York map on the wall downstairs, which just felt so personal with it being our home city, it was a great touch.
 All the decor fit with the vintage, traditional cottage theme of the hotel, it was beautiful.